jonnyweatherly/aajonusnet/md/Interviews/Healthwatch Interview.md

 J: Please hold on if you'd like, folks.
 We've got Dr. Vonderplanitz planet on our program here.
 If you have some questions, we'll try to see if we can have him ask some questions for you.
 But we're warning you, folks.
 This is oppression.
 This is tyranny.
 And I ask you again, how is this constitutional?
 How is America separate or different from the communists, the Nazis, the fascists, anyone?
 How is it different when people are just using whole milk or raw milk, using organic foods, using vitamins that are not contaminated?
 We'll be back.
 Jimmy Trisch, Daniel, chapter 1, censored, 1-866-222-2368.

-[Intermission]: It is our mission to glorify Jesus Christ by sharing time-tested knowledge about herbs and His creation.
+[Intermission] It is our mission to glorify Jesus Christ by sharing time-tested knowledge about herbs and His creation.
 You're listening to Daniel, chapter 1, censored.

 [music]